Protecting Your Home from a Hailstorm

 A hailstorm can begin unexpectedly and cause damage to your home’s windows, roof and siding.

 In fact, in an average year, hail causes more than $1.6 billion in roofing damage alone, according to the Federal Alliance for Safe Homes (FLASH).
 Here are some steps you can take to help protect your property and minimize hail damage when storms roll in:

 Care for Your Roof

-Your roof is your home’s first line of defense, says the Institute for Business & Home Safety (IBHS).
-And because hail, high winds and exposure to heat and cold can take a toll, the IBHS suggests carrying out routine roof inspections.
+Your roof is your home’s first line of defense, says This Old House.
+And because hail, high winds and exposure to heat and cold can take a toll, you may want to carry out routine roof inspections.
 Hiring a pro in the spring and fall to check your roof can help you spot potential problems, says the National Roofing Contractors Association.

 Protect Your Windows

 The most common way to protect your windows, skylights and even sliding glass doors from the effects of hail is with shutters, says FLASH.
 There are lots of options, from pre-installed permanent systems that roll down or slide over windows, to temporary panels that you can store when they’re not in use.

 If you’re getting ready to replace your windows, consider buying models that are wind- and impact-resistant, says FLASH, because standard glass can shatter easily.
 FLASH says the most reliable windows will have designations noting they’ve passed specific tests.

 Finally, when storms approach, Ready.gov recommends closing drapes and blinds.
 This can help reduce your risk of injury from breaking glass and minimize the chance of debris from entering your home.